 But there is more to it: I would say that working with a startup has a lot of benefits.
-Honestly, the product is not perfect - and it’s fine - but on the other hand we are very flexible.
 We can say that we’re using a solution that is constantly evolving and that is really interesting to use.
 Danone’s aim is not to solely use Mobility Work but to continue working on this actor-contributor relationship that allows us to send feedbacks and to continuously help improve the solution.
 Each company has the possibility to freely contribute to this evolution which implies many positive consequences.

 It is first important to mention the small things that need to be improved.
 We are for example facing a big challenge regarding senior technicians profiles.
 We would like maintenance features as well as interfaces with other CMMS to be developed.
 We for instance suggested to implement a more advanced data exchange system that could make our everyday life easier.